gohil-vasudev/DAC-2024-GREAT-Workshop/README.md

 Once you have successfully obtained the generate the code using the LLM, please prepare a zip package containing the following items:
 * Verilog code file(s) for your LLM-generated design
 * A README containing the command to be run to test your design, i.e, "iverilog <output_file.out> <file1.v> <file2.v> ... <simon_llm_tb.v>"
-* Working links to all competition-related conversations with the LLM, including any files you uploaded for the LLM to analyze
+* A txt file containing working links to all competition-related conversations with the LLM, including any files you uploaded for the LLM to analyze

 Send an email with your **team name** and your **zipped file** to gohil.vasudev@tamu.edu, and cc lc4976@nyu.edu, matthewdelorenzo@tamu.edu, and ao2269@nyu.edu.
 Please send only one submission per team.